shatasundara/thebearjew.github.io/_posts/2015-04-15-how-to-quickly-link-to-your-email-and-social-media-in-ios.md

 So I took it a step further and attempted to create "quick pastes" for all of my commonly entered fields.
 As a result I've come up with a fun little paradigm for turning any personal link (email, Twitter, Google, Github, reddit) into a memorable text shortcut.
 It works as follows:

-- Attempt to abbreviate the "usernme" into one or two characters
+- Attempt to abbreviate the "username" into one or two characters
 - The @ symbol
 - Then attempt to abbreviate the website, apps, domain, email service, etc. into one or two characters
 - Concatenate the above in order and you have a shortcut!